SilasMarvin/wasmind/actors/delegation_network/crates/spawn_agent/README.md

 - **Project management**: Create sub-managers for different domains within larger projects
 - **Workflow automation**: Build complex multi-agent workflows where agents spawn other agents as needed

 This actor is essential for building sophisticated delegation networks where agents can dynamically create and manage teams of specialized subordinate agents.
+See the [Delegation Network overview](../../README.md) for complete system architecture.

 ## Messages Listened For